angryziber/google-timeline-geotag/README.md

 ## Building

-The code is written in Kotlin, but the only requirement is Java 8 (e.g. *openjdk8*)
+The code is written in Kotlin, but the only requirement is Java 8 (e.g. *openjdk8* or *Oracle JDK 8*)

 `./gradlew assemble`